2020PB/police-brutality/all-locations.md

 Additional footage states the woman in a purple shirt is a minor.

-tags: child, tackle, shove, throw, knee, knee-on-neck, pepper-spray, spray, tear-gas
+tags: child, tackle, shove, throw, knee, knee-on-neck, pepper-spray, spray, tear-gas, protestor

 id: fl-tampa-1